Ten Ways To Reduce Stress

 If you are interested in hypnotherapy, first sound out a hypnotherapist to make sure he or she does not have fears of loss of control that will get in the way of successful therapy.
 Also, do not enter into this work unless you feel totally comfortable with the therapist, and understand that you will have to implement the program by committing to regular practice on your own.

 Hypnotherapy is a good choice for people who think they have no idea what it feels like to relax and for those with stress-related health problems.
 A few sessions of hypnotherapy can also teach you how to use visualization for self-improvement and can help you begin a meditation practice.

-10) Drugs are used by many to relax, but are not as safe or effective as the methods described above.
-While tranquilizers seem to have become more common, there are natural substances that you may want to try.
+10) Pills.
+Some drugs are used by many to relax, but are not as safe or effective as the all the methods described above.
+While tranquilizers seem to have become more common, there are natural substances that you may want to try instead.
 Spearmint and chamomile teas are both mildly relaxing, and you can drink as much of them as you want.
 A stronger remedy is passionflower, made from a plant (Passiflora incarnata) native to southeastern United States.
 Passionflower products are available at herb and health food stores.
 The dose is one dropperful of the tincture in a little water or two capsules of a standardized extract up to four times a day as needed.
 Passionflower is not sedating.